 To minimize the number of people who can receive debt elimination, rather than repayment, a means test is required.
 Under United States bankruptcy law, your income must be below the median income in your state for your family size for you to be automatically eligible to file Chapter 7.
 For example, in Florida, the median income for a family of four is $89,206, so if your annual income is below this, this option will be available to you.

 If you make over this amount, the bankruptcy court will then look into your average monthly income as well as your monthly expenses, taking into account housing, groceries, medical care, and utilities to determine your disposable income.
-If a bankruptcy judge determines you can pay on some or all of your debt, you may need to file for Chapter 13 bankruptcy.
+If a West Palm beach bankruptcy trustee determines you can pay on some or all of your debt, you may need to file for Chapter 13 bankruptcy.

 Schedule a free consultation in our West Palm Beach location by filling out the form below or Call us (954) 922-2283

 Saturday 9:00 am to 6:00 pm